 Visa to Enter Canada - eTA and TRV

-Depending on your country of citizenship, in addition to a valid study permit or a port of entry (POE) letter of introduction, to enter Canada, you will need either:
+Depending on your country of citizenship, in addition to a valid study permit or a port of entry (POE) letter of introduction you will need one of the following to enter Canada:

-If you are a Citizen of the United States, you don’t need an eTA or TRV.
+*Exemption: If you are a citizen of the United States, you don’t need an eTA or TRV.

-When you apply for an initial study permit from outside Canada, your eTA or TRV will be processed simultaneously with your application.
+When you apply for an initial study permit from outside Canada without a valid eTA or TRV, your eTA or TRV will be processed simultaneously with your study permit application.

 A study permit is different from an eTA or a TRV.
 A study permit is a document that shows your status to remain in Canada as an international student.
 In addition to that, you must have a valid eTA or TRV to enter or re-enter Canada.